The information in this article applies to:

 When Print Preview is enabled, color will display depending on whether Print in Color is selected in the Print dialog.

 The Reference Display does print if it is visible.

 - After verifying that everything looks as expected in the Print Preview, select File> Print> Print and print your view.
 Make sure that the printer you want to use is selected.

 To set the default printer on your computer

 Finally, if you still cannot print your file using your physical printer or plotter, try printing to a PDF file.

 To print/export to a PDF file

-- Navigate to File> Print> Print and in the Print dialog that opens, under the Destination Name, use the drop-down menu to select Chief Architect Save As PDF if it's not already selected, then click the Save As PDF button.
+- Under the Destination Name, use the drop-down menu to select Chief Architect Save As PDF if it's not already selected, then click the Save As PDF button.

-- If you are able to print to PDF successfully, try printing the PDF file to your printer.
+- If you are able to create a PDF successfully, try sending the PDF file to your printer.

 If the PDF will not print correctly to your printer either, please contact your printer manufacturer for continued troubleshooting instructions.